wp-plugins/leadin/readme.txt

 - Bug fixes
 - Fixed bug with non-tagged contacts being added to tagged lists

+= 2.2.6 (2014.12.08) =
+= Enhancements =
+- Contact Lookup power-up
+- Added names to contact exports
+- Added “tagged as” to the email subject lines

+- Bug fixes
+- Fixed bug where Leadin would add non-tagged emails to ESP lists when it was not supposed to do those contacts

 = 2.2.5 (2014.11.20) =
 - Bug fixes
 - Fixes to bulk action labels